Frequently Asked Questions

 Lost & Found items are kept at the reception desk of our administrative offices, located next door to The Paramount Theatre.
 The reception desk is open Monday through Friday from 9:00 am to 5:00 pm.
 Before stopping by, please either fill out this form or call 206.467.5510 to find out if we have your item(s).

-Going to the theatre is often a special occasion for our guests and they frequently enjoy dressing up.
-For some that may mean a business suit/sport jacket or nice dress, and then for others it may mean a clean pair of jeans and a polo shirt.
+Going to a show can be a special occasion.
+For some that may mean a suit/sport jacket or nice dress, and for others it may mean a clean pair of jeans and a polo shirt.
 This is Seattle, and our audiences tend to be less formal than might be expected in other cities.
 We would suggest dressing as if you were going out to a nice dinner.

 Q: How can our babysitter reach us?